ads-mirrors/coldfusion-commandbox-docs/embedded-server/multi-site-support/pretty-diagrams.md

 # Pretty Diagrams

 This is what a typical ColdFusion deployment looks like.
-A separate web server sites in front, bound to ports 80 and 443 and proxies back to a Tomcat-based servlet:
+A separate web server sits in front, bound to ports 80 and 443 and proxies back to a Tomcat-based servlet:

 <figure><img src="../../.gitbook/assets/image.png" alt=""><figcaption><p>Typical Servlet Deployment</p></figcaption></figure>